Salt Lake City Child Custody Attorneys

 What Makes a Parent Unfit in Utah?

-if you are attempting to gain custody from what you feel is an "unfit" parent, then there are several scenarios that you must prove:
+If you are attempting to gain custody from what you feel is an "unfit" parent, then there are several scenarios that you must prove:

 - Has there been any sexual abuse towards the child?